demicuz/demicuz.github.io/content/poetry.md

 > By default, poetry uses `~/.cache/pypoetry/virtualenvs` for storing virtual envs.
 Bad idea.
 Change it with `poetry config virtualenvs.path /your/new/path`. `$HOME/.local/share/poetry/virtualenvs` is suggested.
 See [this issue](https://github.com/python-poetry/poetry/issues/3346).

 ### How to use
+- `poetry new` - create a project at current path
 - `poetry shell` - activate a virtual environment
+- `poetry add` - install packages
+- `poetry init` - initialize an existing project with `pyproject.toml`
-- `poetry install` - install dependencies of existing project
+- `poetry install` - install dependencies of an existing project